 Currently, no 3GPP voice codec seems to support all the expected requirements for this use case.
 Considering bitrate alone, the lowest supported bitrate of any 3GPP codec is 4.75 kbit/s as provided by the narrow band AMR codec (TS 26.071).
 This makes it necessary to have a new feasibility study relating to ultra-low bitrate codecs suitable for voice using GEO access.

 The primary focus of this study is to develop design constraints and performance requirements for a codec supporting use cases like IMS Voice Call over GEO and the resulting transmission parameters.
-The requirements can provide guidance on the evaluation of the candidate codecs during potential normative work.
+The requirements can provide guidance on the evaluation of the candidate codecs during potential normative work. (up to here already addressed in the first sentence of the above scope)

 1. General considerations